osquery/osquery/docs/wiki/deployment/configuration.md

 * the schedule keys must be unique
 * the `interval` specifies query frequency (in seconds)

-The first query will document changes to the OS X host's kernel extensions, with a query interval of 10 seconds.
+The first query will log changes to the OS X host's kernel extensions, with a query interval of 10 seconds.
 Consider using osquery's [performance tooling](performance-safety.md) to understand the performance impact for each query.

 The results of your query are cached on disk using [RocksDB](http://rocksdb.org/).
 On the first query run, all of the results are stored in RocksDB.
-On subsequent runs, only result-set changes are logged to RocksDB.
+On subsequent runs, only result-set-difference (changes) are logged to RocksDB.

 Scheduled queries can also set: `"removed":false` and `"snapshot":true`.
 See the next section on [logging](../deployment/logging.md), and the below configuration specification to learn how query options affect the output.